vramana/react-flex-slick/README.md

 - touchMove - works as expected
 - draggable - works as expected
 - edgeFriction - works as expected
 - touchThreshold - fraction by which you should slide for slide to change - lies between 0 and 1
-- swipeEvent - works as expected
-- edgeEvent - works as expected
 - zIndex - Not supported: No support for IE 9 itself requires atleast IE11

-**Progress** - Total: 43 Current: 23
+**Progress** - Total: 43 Current: 21

 ### Events

 - beforeChange - `beforeChange(prevSlide, currSlide)` but doesn't have the event handler
 - afterChange - `afterChange(prevSlide, currSlide)` but doesn't have the event handler
+- swipeEvent - `swipeEvent(direction)` but doesn't have the event handler
+- edgeEvent - `edgeEvent(direction)` but doesn't have the event handler
+- init, reInit - Alternate way: Can be invoke in parent components lifecycle methods.
 - destroy - Alternate way: Can be invoke in parent components lifecycle methods when the slider is taken out of the render tree.
-- init, reInit - Alternate way: Can be invoke in parent components lifecycle methods.
 - setPosition - Not positions are calculated from the DOM.
 So, doesn't make sense.
+- breakpoint - Not implemented yet

+**Progress** - Total: 9 Current: 8

 ### Methods